jahime001/dyna-mark/README.md

 - [![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)]()

 ### Vercel:
-We used vercel to deploy the front-end of the Dyna-Mark app, vercel is a simple way to deploy your site!
+We used Vercel to deploy the front-end of the Dyna-Mark app, Vercel is a simple way to deploy your site!
 It is free and allows you to connect to your GitHub so you are then able to directly link your Github repos.
-After they are linked Vercel takes it from there and deploys your wesbite!
+After they are linked Vercel takes it from there and deploys your website!

 ## Installation
 1. Fork and clone this repository in any folder you feel works best